AMICI-dev/AMICI/documentation/PYTHON.md

     solver = model.getSolver()

-the model simulation can now be carried out using
+the model simulation can now be carried out using `amici.runAmiciSimulation`

     rdata = amici.runAmiciSimulation(model, solver)